+It should also be noted that the hubs in PPI networks also tend to contain higher degrees of disordered regions, and these regions typically become well-ordered upon ligand or protein binding [49,50].
+Disease-associated mutations are enriched within disordered regions of the protein as they could affect post-translational modifications and/or protein-protein interaction sites \cite{24830552, 22080206}.
+The assessment of a mutation on the activity of an intrinsically disordered protein is even more challenging because it would be dependent upon the effects of these mutations upon the unfolded ensemble or the structure gained in the presence of its interaction partner.
+Due to their inherent flexibility, the unfolded ensembles of disordered proteins are especially difficult to characterize using either experimental or computational techniques [51,52], making variant annotation in the context of disordered proteins an uphill task.
+However, the phenotypic effect of mutations on the functional viability of a disordered protein is important because a number of proteins also change their interaction partners in a tissue-specific manner based upon the dominant isoform of the protein in that tissue \cite{22749400}.
+Recent evidence suggests that many mutations occurring on these alternatively-spliced disordered motifs may drive cancer [53].
+Therefore it is important to understand the phenotypic effects of sequence variations in the disordered regions.

-Ultimately, we want to understand the effects of deleterious variants on the phenotype of the cell.
+Ultimately, we want to develop an integrative framework to understand the effects of deleterious variants on the phenotype of the cell.
 However, a mutation typically displays tissue-specific phenotypic effects, hence an understanding of functional constraints on a protein should also incorporate tissue-specific information.
 While the gene regulatory network is being mapped out in a developmental time point and cell type-dependent fashion by several international consortia [43,44] the PPI network is largely treated in a static fashion.
-Recent work has tried to integrate proteome and gene expression profiles with PPI networks to create tissue-specific networks [45].
+Recent work has tried to integrate proteome and gene expression profiles with PPI networks to create tissue-specific networks \cite{24550720, 23399932}[45].
 However, these studies typically neglect the protein isoform even though the protein’s interactions are dependent on its isoform [46,47].
 A structural study on the effect of sequence variations on isoform-dependent PPI complexes has not been performed and would improve the prediction of phenotypic effects due to missense mutations.
 However, it is likely that the high costs in resources associated with studying isoform-specific assays in various cell types have impeded these types of studies.
 We anticipate that isoform-specific protein-protein interaction network annotation will become easier and more accessible in the near future, which will present new opportunities to better annotate such networks.

-Effect of Mutations on Disordered Regions:

-The discovery and prominent role (>30% of eukaryotic proteome) of intrinsically disordered regions has challenged the paradigm that structure determines the function [48].
-The hubs in PPI networks tend to contain higher degrees of disordered regions, and these regions typically become well-ordered upon ligand or protein binding [49,50].
-The assessment of a mutation on the activity of an intrinsically disordered protein is even more challenging because it would be dependent upon the effects of these mutations upon the unfolded ensemble or the structure gained in the presence of its interaction partner.
-Due to their flexibility, the unfolded ensembles of disordered proteins are especially difficult to characterize using either experimental and computational techniques [51,52], making variant annotation in the context of disordered proteins an uphill task.
-However, the phenotypic effect of mutations on the functional viability of a disordered protein is important because a number of proteins also change their interaction partners in a tissue-specific manner based upon the dominant isoform of the protein in that tissue.
-Recent evidence suggests that many mutations occurring on these alternatively-spliced disordered motifs may drive cancer [53].
-Therefore it is important to understand the phenotypic effects of sequence variations in the disordered regions.

 Conclusions: